frontenddogma/web-development-glossary/manuscript/i.md

 Increment
 : A term from the Scrum framework that describes all Product Backlog items completed during a Sprint, and the value of the increments of prior Sprints.
 The Increment is created by members of the Development Team.
 It must be usable and meet the definition of “Done.”

+Incremental Static Regeneration
+: Static generation on a per-page and on-demand basis, as opposed to regeneration of an entire website at build-time.
+Through this approach, ISR allows to significantly reduce build time.

 Indexed color
 : A technique to manage digital images’ colors in a limited fashion, in order to save computer memory and file storage, while speeding up display refresh and file transfers.
 Indexed color is a form of vector quantization compression.
 When an image is encoded this way, color information is not directly carried by the image pixel data, but stored in a separate piece of data called a palette, that is, an array of color elements.&nbsp;[†](#w-indexed-color)